What is the difference between Tele-Data Solutions and National Providers like RingCentral or 8×8

-Like I just said, national providers are 100% remote and off-site if you are under 50 employees.
+Like I just said, national providers are 100% remote and off-site if you are under 100 employees.
 It’s difficult for any sales associates to truly learn much over the phone about your business, especially with busy and fast paced New Jersey business owners and managers.
-If you are a scaled business with over 50 employees, it will be possible to get on-site attention from a national provider.
+If you are a scaled business with over 100 employees, a National Proivder will provide on-site attention.

 Typically, national providers will send a quick, cookie cutter and low balled proposal, meaning nothing’s custom, and many technical and business assumptions will be made.
-If you’re a smaller, simpler office with less than 8 or so phones, this might be alright.
-If you’re a larger organization w/more complexity, this will become an issue.
+If you’re a smaller, simpler office with less than 10 or so phones, this is not a huge issue.
+If you’re a larger organization w/more complexity, this will be an issue.
 Additionally the things you’re looking for in a new VoIP system may be different from your manager, receptionist, CEO, etc. It’s difficult to engage the entire leadership team with an “over the phone” type relationship.

 With Telecloud, the sales engagement is local and on-site.
 This means onsite technical surveys of your current operation, as well as specifically tailoring a proposal for you company.
 Your account manager will interview and “get to know” key executives to understand different opinions and get a deeper understanding of your communications and how it impacts your clients.
 It is also critical we have a basic understanding of your call flow environment (calls in, out and across) so we can make recommendations to improve YOUR client experience.

 In your organization, the leadership team will all have different perspectives on how communication impacts the business & clients, meaning it’s crucial to hear everyone out before a needs assessment, creating a proposal, or making a final decision.
 By engaging with a local company like Tele-Data Solutions, various employees can provide input and discuss with the account manager pain points and issues with their communication as it currently exists